natcap/invest.users-guide/source/croppollination.rst

 .. math:: FP(x)=\frac{PAT(x,j(f(x)))(1-h(f(x)))}{h(f(x))(1-2PAT(x,j(f(x)))+PAT(x,j(f(x))}

-where :math:`h(f(x))` is the half saturation constant for farm :math:`f` at pixel :math:`x` indicating what abundance of wild pollinators is needed to reach half of the total potential pollinator-dependent yield.
+where :math:`h(f(x))` is the half saturation constant for farm :math:`f` at pixel :math:`x` indicating the abundance of wild pollinators needed to reach half of the total potential pollinator-dependent yield.

 The actual contribution of wild pollinators to pollinator-dependent yield depends on the degree to which pollination needs are already being met by managed pollinators.
 The total pollinator-dependent yield, from both wild and managed pollinators, is given as:

 .. math:: PYT(x)=\min(mp(f(x))+FP(x),1)

 assuming a value of 0 indicates 0% of pollinator-dependent yield is achieved, and 1.0 indicates 100% of pollinator-dependent yield is achieved.
-Note the max/min notation clamps :math:`PYT` to 0..1 where :math:`mp(f(x))` is the proportion of pollination needs met by managed pollinators available at pixel :math:`x` within farm polygon :math:`f`.
+Note the max/min notation constrains the value of :math:`PYT` to 0..1 where :math:`mp(f(x))` is the proportion of pollination needs met by managed pollinators available at pixel :math:`x` within farm polygon :math:`f`.

 The proportion of pollinator-dependent yield attributable to wild pollinators is given as